Plagiarism Checker vs AI Detector: What Is the Difference?

 Since plagiarism checkers and AI detectors fundamentally do different things, which one you use will depend on why you’re using these tools in the first place.

-Using AI is not isolated to students.
-Tools like chatGPT are in use even in work places.
+Using AI is not limited to students.
+Tools like ChatGPT are in use even in workplaces.
 For SEO writers and agencies, using both tools ensures compliance with originality policies and helps maintain content quality.

 Frequently Asked Questions